BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

 A foundational/definitional conjecture in Donaldson--Thomas theory is the \emph{integrality conjecture}.
 In the enumerative version of the theory this is the claim that certain partition functions with coefficients given by DT invariants are obtained by taking plethystic exponentials of partition functions involving simpler invariants, called BPS invariants: see \cite{kontsevich2008stability} for an exact formulation in the enumerative setup.
 This enumerative version is implied by a stronger \emph{cohomological} version of the integrality theorem: \begin{conjecture} Let $\CC$ be a 3CY Abelian category on which the Euler form vanishes and $\cl\colon \pi_0(\FM_{\CC})\rightarrow \K(\CC)$ is a surjective morphism to a monoid.
 Then there is some isomorphism of $\K(\CC)$-graded, cohomologically graded mixed Hodge structures

 where each $\ul{\aBPS}_{\CC,m}$ has bounded cohomological amplitude, and finite total dimension. \end{conjecture}

-Via dimensional reduction, we obtain the following from Theorem~\ref{theorem:relPBW}. \begin{theorem} Conjecture~\ref{conjecture:3CYIntegrality} is true for 3CY categories of the form $\tilde{\CA}=\Pi_3(\CA)$ for $\CA$ a 2-Calabi--Yau category satisfying the assumptions of \S\ref{section:modulistack2dcats}.
-In particular, if $X=\Tot(K_S)\cong S\times \BoA^1$ for $S$ a smooth quasiprojective surface satisfying $\K_S\cong \mathscr{O}_S$, the cohomological integrality conjecture holds for the category of Gieseker semistable\footnote{With respect to a polarisation of a compactification of $S$.} compactly supported coherent sheaves of fixed slope on $X$. \end{theorem} In the case $\CA=\Higgs_{\theta}(C)$, the category of semistable Higgs sheaves of fixed slope $\theta$ on a smooth projective curve $C$, $\tilde{\CA}=\Pi_3(\CA)$ can be identified with the category of semistable coherent sheaves of pure dimension one on $\Tot_C(\mathscr{O}_C\oplus K_C)$, and Conjecture~\ref{conjecture:3CYIntegrality} is proved in \cite{kinjo2021cohomological}, building on \cite{kinjo2021global,maulik2020cohomological}.
+Via dimensional reduction, we obtain from Theorem~\ref{theorem:relPBW} our main result in enumerative geometry: \begin{theorem} Conjecture~\ref{conjecture:3CYIntegrality} is true for 3CY categories of the form $\tilde{\CA}=\Pi_3(\CA)$ for $\CA$ a 2-Calabi--Yau category satisfying the assumptions of \S\ref{section:modulistack2dcats}.
+In particular, if $X=\Tot(K_S)\cong S\times \BoA^1$ for $S$ a smooth quasiprojective surface satisfying $\K_S\cong \mathscr{O}_S$, the cohomological integrality conjecture holds for the category of Gieseker semistable\footnote{With respect to a polarisation of a compactification of $S$.} compactly supported coherent sheaves of fixed normalised Hilbert polynomial on $X$. \end{theorem} In the case $\CA=\Higgs_{\theta}(C)$, the category of semistable Higgs sheaves of fixed slope $\theta$ on a smooth projective curve $C$, $\tilde{\CA}=\Pi_3(\CA)$ can be identified with the category of semistable coherent sheaves of pure dimension one and slope $\theta$ on $\Tot_C(\mathscr{O}_C\oplus K_C)$, and Conjecture~\ref{conjecture:3CYIntegrality} is proved in \cite{kinjo2021cohomological}, building on \cite{kinjo2021global,maulik2020cohomological}.
 In the case in which $g(C)\geq 2$, the precise determination of $\ul{\aBPS}_{\tilde{\CA}}$ in terms of intersection cohomology was obtained in our earlier work \cite{davison2022BPS}, while for $g(C)\leq 1$ it can be found in \cite{davison2021nonabelian}. \begin{remark} We may alternatively \emph{define} $\ul{\aBPS}_{\CC,m}\coloneqq \HO(\CM_{\CC,m},\CH^{1}((\FM_{\CC}\rightarrow \CM_{\CC})_*\ul{\phi}_{\DT}))$ and make the stronger conjecture that for this choice of mixed Hodge structure, there is an isomorphism as in Conjecture~\ref{conjecture:3CYIntegrality}.
-The local version of this conjecture (for Jacobi algebras) is the main result of \cite{davison2020cohomological}; see \S \ref{subsec_3dcomp} for this special case.
-Proving this stronger version of the integrality conjecture is beyond the scope of the current paper, and forms the subject of an upcoming paper by the first-named author and Tasuki Kinjo. \end{remark}
+The local version of this conjecture (for Jacobi algebras) is the main result of \cite{davison2020cohomological}; see \S \ref{subsec_3dcomp} for this special case. \end{remark}